aaronparker/aaronparker.github.io/_posts/2022-03-02-automate-intune-documentation-github.md

 What is more valuable to an IT operational team, is to track changes made to the Intune tenant allowing the administrator to make a before and after comparison when troubleshooting, report on configuration changes, and perhaps even looking for who to blame when something goes wrong.
 OK, don't do the last one - the blame game is not healthy.

-How should you generate documentation?
+How should you generate documentation and track changes?
 What is a better approach?
 {:.lead}

 ## Backup your Intune Configurations